zstumgoren/betterpython/README.md

 ### Bonus points

-It's common in many programming languages to create a `main` function, which is used to call so-called "helper" functions and chain them together.
+It's common in many programming languages to create a `main` function, which is used to call "helper" functions and chain them together.

 For example, the `main` function could call `download`, passing it the URL for the source data and saving the local file path returned by `download` to a variable. `main` can then pass that variable to the next function in your program.